Ritvik19/mcts-langchain/README.md

 # mcts-langchain

+This is a fork of [BrendanGraham14/mcts-llm](https://github.com/BrendanGraham14/mcts-llm), I have integrated langchain implementations for model call and refactored the code.

 ## MCTSr

 Based on [Accessing GPT-4 level Mathematical Olympiad Solutions via Monte Carlo Tree Self-refine with LLaMa-3 8B](https://arxiv.org/abs/2406.07394) by Zhang, et al.